Sunday, 5 December 2010

 Las Ramblas is a popular part of the City but in the main streets and squares you can hardly move.
 There are some quieter squares where you could manage to swing a small cat and some obscure alleys that have some small and reasonably priced cafè and bars.
 The city beaches were very good though I imagine that they too would be busy in the summer months.

-Since I need to get away from crowds, particularly crowds of tourists, we stayed at NH Cóndor on Via Augusta, just a couple of km walk, or a short bus ride, from Plaza Catalunya.
+Since I am averse to crowds, particularly crowds of tourists, we stayed at NH Cóndor on Via Augusta, just a couple of km walk, or a short bus ride, from Plaza Catalunya.
 There were several small establishments nearby for variety at breakfast or an evening meal and all but one were good.
 One of the rudest waiters it has ever been my misfortune to encounter worked at Tris Tras on the corner of Plaça Molina.
-However, to balance the scales, we had superb service a little father along Via Augusta at Bar Maria Castaña.
+However, to balance the scales, we had superb service a little farther along Via Augusta at Bar Maria Castaña.

 We ventured a bit father inland and visited Monestir de Pedralbes which was founded by Queen Elisenda de Montcada in 1327 and occupied by Poor Clare Sisters.
 It is set in the hills overlooking Barcelona and the sea and since 1983 it has been a museum open to the public.
 It is a nice peaceful place but not as big as I had anticipated, it mostly consists of the three storied cloisters surrounding the garden, part of which is given over to medicinal plants.
 The Church of Pedralbes adjoins the Monastery but a service was in progress when we arrived and it was closed when we left so no idea what it is like inside.

-We explored the park and visited the Casa Museu Gaudí, which was his home, it is not very big and not terribly good museum.
+We enjoyed exploring the more peaceful wooded hills that form the bulk of Park Güell.
+In the hills we visited the Casa Museu Gaudí, which was the home of Antoni Gaudí, it is not very big and not a terribly good museum.

 I know that when it comes to some aspects of culture I am a bit of a Philistine but I still enjoyed my trip to Barcelona and the inside of the Sagrada Família left me with the view that Antoni Gaudí isn't a complete waste of time.